FuriousGeorge19/W205-project-2/README.md

+The description of the project materials in this repo is in my notebook.

 # Project 2: Tracking User Activity

 In this project, you work at an ed tech firm.
 You've created a service that